CharlyJazz/API-REST-Documentation-Generator/README.md

 ],
 ```

 - In `src/config.ts` you can use Firebase for implement a Login form, you need create a .env file and set your application key REACT_APP_FIREBASE=KEY.
-You can turn off the login with the `withLogin` flag in `src/config.ts`.
+You can turn off the login with the `with_login` flag in `src/config.ts`.

 ## Features

 - You can customize all the styles of this project, this project dont have any framework or ui library, just scss files

 ## Code Structure